 When it comes to dividing up property and debt, a judge will weigh several factors.
 The court can consider the financial situation of each spouse, including their separate assets, liabilities, income, and future earning potential.
 In general, the spouse that needs more financial assistance to recover from the divorce may receive a greater share of the assets.

 Courts in Georgia may also award more property and less debt to one spouse in order to punish the other for bad behavior.
 However, just because one spouse is awarded more debt and less property does not mean that that person necessarily did anything wrong.
 Often a judge will order the spouse with the larger income to pay more of the former couple’s debt simply because that person has a greater ability to pay.

 While the judge in a case has a lot of power to split up the marital estate, many divorcing couples may be able to divide most of their property without legal intervention.
-Almost all divorcing couples are required to attend mediation if they divorce in Cobb County, usually with an attorney.
+Almost all divorcing couples are required to attend mediation if they divorce, usually with an attorney.
 During this process, most items including property and debt are split up according to the parties wishes.
 In most cases, a judge will only step in to divide property when the parties cannot reach an agreement during mediation.